About Prof. Marzia Milazzo

 Teaching and Research Interests

-Milazzo’s first book, Colorblind Tools: Global Technologies of Racial Power (Northwestern UP, October 2022), offers a transnational account of anti‑Blackness and white supremacy that pushes against the dominant emphasis on historical change that pervades current racial theory.
+Milazzo’s first book, Colorblind Tools: Global Technologies of Racial Power (Northwestern UP, Critical Insurgencies series, 2022), offers a transnational account of anti‑Blackness and white supremacy that pushes against the dominant emphasis on historical change that pervades current racial theory.
 Bringing together a capacious archive of texts on race produced in Brazil, Cuba, Mexico, Panama, the United States, and South Africa from across multiple disciplines and genres, Milazzo uncovers transnational continuities in structural racism and white supremacist discourse from the inception of colonial modernity to the present.
 In the process, she traces the global workings of what she calls colorblind tools: technologies and strategies that at once camouflage and reproduce white domination.
 Milazzo’s study proves that colorblindness is not new, nor is it a subtype of racist ideology or a hallmark of our era.
 It is a constitutive technology of racism—a tool the master cannot do without.

 Currently, Milazzo is working on a book-length study on contemporary South African literature, tentatively titled Darkening Rainbow: Post-Apartheid Writing and the Politics of Race.